 Vietnam Veterans and Mesothelioma Trust Funds

 Vietnam veterans cannot sue the US government for illnesses and injuries, but the corporations that sold the asbestos-containing materials to the US military may be held liable in a personal injury lawsuit.
-Some of the companies have established mesothelioma trust funds, which also are known as asbestos trust funds.
+Some of the companies have established asbestos trust funds for mesothelioma, which also are known as asbestos trust funds.

 Mesothelioma trust funds have been established by companies that made materials containing asbestos but have since filed for bankruptcy.
 One of the requirements to file bankruptcy is to put aside funds to handle lawsuits that are filed against the companies by Vietnam veterans and anyone else who became sick from the companies’ asbestos-containing products.

 If you believe you were exposed to asbestos during your military service during the Vietnam War, you may have a right to be compensated in a civil lawsuit.
-It is recommended to check with a skilled mesothelioma attorney as soon as possible.
-You have just a limited time to file your suit after you are diagnosed, so act fast.
+It is recommended to check with a skilled asbestos cancer attorney as soon as possible.
+You have just a limited time to file your asbestos claims after death suit after you are diagnosed, so act fast.

 Get Mesothelioma Legal Help

 With over $30 billion available for victims through the Asbestos Trust Funds, you could be entitled to financial compensations without ever filing a lawsuit?
 Mesothelioma & Lung Cancer victims qualify immediately.
 Complete the form or call us toll free (800) 352-0871